onceagainarise/Repo_surfer-V2/README.md

 repo surfer currently only performs surface level reasoning which is good for small repos but for complex architecture it would fail so we would now work on imporving the creation of graph, symbol tree, embedding and optimizing the retreival process and also provide a ui for user to use the repo surfer since as of now it is only an engine without an outside body of car to drive it.

 now with this i have made the basic structure of how the orchestrator should look like and now i would change each modules by removing individual runners and combining the small funcitons into a single class to make the code more modular.

+i have done some changes and for now most of the commits would be related to the structural changes since these are done for long term and in th development of the mvp.